 By Pierre Kosmidis

-The wreck of the Greek WW2 submarine Y1 “Katsonis” has been located according to the Hellenic Navy, close to Skiathos Island, at a depth of over 200 metres (other sources claim the depth to be closer to 600 metres).
+The wreck of the Greek WW2 submarine Y1 “Katsonis” has been located according to the Hellenic Navy, close to Skiathos Island, at a depth of over 250 metres.

 The Hellenic Navy ship “Naftilos” (Nautilus) conducted a thorough research of the seabed and located the wreck of a submarine, which is thought to be the famed Y-1 “Katsonis”, lost on September 14, 1943.